xdividr/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 **NOTES**

 Ansible is both needed for setting up a remote server for staging or production on DreamCompute.
-Git and an accessible online repo will also be needed as well as the latest Python 2.x version for running Ansible 2.0.2.0.
+Git and an accessible online repository will also be needed as well as the latest Python 2.x version for running Ansible 2.0.2.0.